 I received my master's degree in Marriage and Family Therapy from East TN State University in Johnson City, TN.
 After I received my master's degree, I worked in student affairs for three years in the roles of resident director, undergraduate admissions counselor, and residence life area coordinator.

 In addition to my work experience in student affairs, I have provided counseling services community agencies in Norfolk, VA and Chicago.
 I have also conducted several workshops for Chicago community agencies in the areas of multiculturalism, diversity, and microaggressions in the workplace.

-Since graduating with my Ph.D., I have presented over 15 times at the national and state level on topics surrounding disability related issues, LGBTQI+ issues, social justice and advocacy, pedagogy in counselor education, and assessment in counseling.
+Since graduating with my Ph.D., I have presented over 15 times at the International, national, and state level on topics surrounding disability related issues, LGBTQI+ issues, social justice and advocacy, pedagogy in counselor education, and assessment in counseling.

 My current research interest include cultural competency as it relates to individuals with disabilities and the LGBTQI+ population, intersectionality of cultural identities, student affairs and college student development, and best practices in assessment and research in counseling.

 Manuscripts in Progress:

 Atkins, K. M., Bell, T., Maucieri, L., & Karl, N. (in progress).
 Counselor preparation: Training counselors to work with clients with disabilities.
 Manuscript being considered for Counselor Education and Supervision or Teaching and Supervision in Counseling.

 Bell, T. & Chan, C. D. (in progress).
 Counseling individuals with disabilities: Strategies and interventions for counselor educators and students.
 Manuscript being considered for Counselor Education and Supervision.